StanfordDataScience/DSSG2020/resources/SLURM_instruction.md

 ### What is SLRUM? ###
 SLRUM is a job-scheduling manager for Unix clusters.
 It allows easy request for resources and job submission on computing platform such as Nero.
 A SLURM batch script consists of two parts: resource requests and job steps.
 - Resource requests describe the amount of computing resource (CPUs, GPUs, memory, expected run time, etc.) that the job will need to run.
+These are commands prefixed with `#SBATCH`, and are interpreted by SLURM as parameters describing resource requests and submissions options.
 - Job steps describe tasks/scripts that must be executed.

 ### Useful commands for monitoring jobs ###